-- The decision to publish a manuscript is made on the basis of peer reviews received and opinions of the members of the editorial board.
+- The decision to publish a manuscript is made on the basis of the peer reviews received and the opinions of the members of the editorial board.
 The evaluation of a submitted manuscript should be based solely on its intellectual content and the quality of the scientific results obtained, regardless of the gender, race, sexual orientation, ethnic origin, citizenship or political views of the author.

-- The editor-in-chief and the editorial board of the journal should require the authors of the journal to provide information on conflicts of interest, and publish refutations or corrections in the journal if a conflict of interest is revealed after publication.
+- The editor-in-chief and the editorial board of the journal should require the authors of the journal to provide information on conflicts of interest, and to publish refutations or corrections in the journal if a conflict of interest is revealed after publication.

-- The process of review should help the editor-in-chief and the editorial board of the journal in deciding whether to publish an article.
+- The process of peer review should help the editor-in-chief and the editorial board of the journal in deciding whether to publish an article.

 - Reviewing through the editorial communication with the author should help the author to improve the quality of the article.

-Efficiency of the Review Process
+Efficiency of Review Process

-A reviewer who considers himself not be competent to review a submitted manuscript, or who believes that he is unable to review it in a timely manner, should immediately notify the editor-in-chief or the editorial board of the journal in order to exclude himself from the review process.
+A reviewer who considers himself not competent to review a submitted manuscript, or who believes that he is unable to review it in a timely manner, should immediately notify the editor-in-chief or the editorial board of the journal in order to exclude himself from the review process.

-Confidentiality and objectivity
+Confidentiality and Objectivity

 - Each manuscript received for review must be treated as a confidential document.